amirkeren/bluemix-lab2/README.md

 # Creating the sequence

-1. Click on the action you created earlier and then click on "Link into a Sequence"
+1. Next, click on "Link into a Sequence"

 2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"